-40 Secret Ocean Pools Around Australia Locals Don't Want You to Know About
+40 Secret Ocean Pools Around Australia to Add to Your Bucket List

-Whether winter or summer, a swim is one of the best ways to clear your mind.
-We're pretty blessed here in Australia, with an abundance of breathtaking beaches that attract droves of international travellers all year round.
+Whether winter or summer, a dip in the ocean is one of the best ways to clear your mind.
+We're pretty blessed here in Australia, with an abundance of breathtaking beaches that attract droves of travellers year round.

-If waves aren't really your thing, there are countless ocean pools where you can enjoy a relaxing dip and catch up on your favourite read in the sun.
-To make organising your weekend rendezvous a little easier, we've compiled forty secret ocean pools that only locals know about (until now).
+But if waves aren't your thing, there are plenty of ocean pools where you can enjoy a relaxing dip and catch up on your latest read in the sun (or shade).
+To make organising your next roadtrip a little easier, we've compiled 40 (forty!) secret ocean pools to add to your mood board.

 1. Figure Eight Pools, NSW